starfriend10/EMBRACE/README.md

 ## Studies Using/Citing the EMBRACE Checklist

 The EMBRACE Checklist has been cited or used across a growing range of environmental research applications.
 Studies with publicly shared completed checklists are highlighted below, with all other citing/using studies available for expansion.
-Let us know if you used/shared checklist but not in the list below.
+If you have used or shared the EMBRACE Checklist and your study is not yet listed, we would be happy to hear from you.

 | Year | First Author | Study | Source | Checklist |
 | --- | --- | --- | --- | --- |